 When your trucker picks up your shipment from your supplier, your supplier should request the PAPS number and send it to you along with the other documentation needed for your shipment to clear Customs, such as the commercial invoice, truck waybill, etc.

 Then, send the documentation with the PAPS number to your customs broker as soon as the shipment is picked up.
 Your broker must file the entry with Customs before the truck arrives at the border.

 Additionally, some truckers may bring the shipment past the Customs border checkpoint for clearance at a warehouse closer to the final destination under an Immediate Transportation (IT) arrangement.
 However, this process may delay your shipment and involve additional fees ranging from $45 – $100 for filing and handling the IT.

 Is your Canadian import duty-free?

-Customs also has an official, in-depth publication on NAFTA here.
+Customs also has an official, in-depth publication on USMCA here.